-- At the time of application for admission, Master of Arts: Interdisciplinary Studies (Communication) students must submit a statement of objectives for seeking the degree and a proposal as to how disciplines will be integrated to meet the student's goals.
-Master of Science (Mathematics and Physical Science) students must specify the two areas of emphasis proposed. - 2.
-A supervising committee (chair and two graduate faculty members representing appropriate disciplines) is appointed by the area coordinator in consultation with the Graduate Program Coordinator to advise the student in developing his/her program.
-This committee also supervises the student's program and guides his/her research. - 3.
-The committee and the student develop a plan of study.
-Deficiencies, prerequisites, and research and/or language tools are considered as well as transfer credits, residency, comprehensives, and a culminating project.
-All course work and procedures are to be consistent with the student's defined and approved purpose and the general requirements for the MA or MS as defined in this bulletin. - 4.
-The plan of study must be submitted to the Graduate Program Coordinator via the area coordinator before registration.
-Any changes in the plan of study must be approved by the supervising committee, the area coordinator, and the Graduate Program Coordinator. - A project must be submitted to a student's committee at least two months prior to graduation.
-The area coordinator recommends final project approval after the consent of the committee has been obtained. - Advancement to degree candidacy is recommended by the area coordinator by means of the usual forms and according to the requirements outlined on p.
-38. - Graduation Procedures and Degree Conferral.
-See p.
-19 for further details.
+- At the time of application for admission, Master of Arts: Interdisciplinary Studies (Communication), students must submit a statement of purpose for seeking the degree in which is explained how the relevant disciplines will be integrated to meet their goals. - Upon acceptance and registration, the area coordinator, in conjunction with a graduate advisor, advises the student in developing a plan of study. - 3.
+The student then develops a plan of study and submits it to the area coordinator for approval.
+In order to coordinate the communication discipline with the secondary discipline, the student identifies 3 faculty members to serve as a supervisory committee; two members from communication and one from the secondary area. - 4.
+Any deficiencies, prerequisites, research, language tools, transfer credits, and residency are discussed to establish the status of the student.
+All course work and procedures are to be consistent with the student's defined and approved statement of purpose and the general requirements for the MA or MS as defined in this bulletin. - 5.
+This plan of study is the curriculum that the student will follow to complete the requirements for the degree.
+Any changes in the plan of study must therefore by approved by the graduate advisor, the area coordinator and the committee. - 6.
+All projects must be submitted to the supervising committee at least 2 months prior to graduation.
+The area coordinator recommends final project approval after the consent of the committee has been obtained. - 7.
+Upon completion of 50% of course work, advancement to degree candidacy is initiated by the student, who completes all the required forms.
+Forms are submitted to the area coordinator who approves and recommends, to the Records Office and to the Dean of Graduate Studies, the student for graduation. - Graduation procedures and degree conferral.
+See pp. 24-25 for further details.